Killer is Dead Review

 Killer is Dead

-By Kevin Mitchell Posted on September 30, 2013
+By Kevin Mitchell | Posted: September 30, 2013

-The thrilling ride of Killer is Dead follows the sharp-dressed newbie assassin Mondo, a man with a razor sharp katana and a mysterious cybernetic arm.
+The thrilling ride of Killer is Dead follows the sharp-dressed newbie assassin Mondo, a man with a razor-sharp katana and a mysterious cybernetic arm.
 With his assistant Mika and a nurse that rides a giant floating needle, Mondo accepts jobs from unique clients across the Earth and the Moon.
-Using his katana, you’ll spend most of the game mashing the same attack button, expect when you want to fire your sub-weapons.
+Using his katana, you'll spend most of the game mashing the same attack button, except when you want to fire your sub-weapons.
 Placing importance on guarding and evasion, which will open things up for impressive counter-attacks, the combat flows together like a beautiful ballet.
 When everything works together, it certainly is a stunning sight.

-You’ll be facing the same standard enemies across all of the missions.
-The best fights in Grasshopper games are typically the bosses and Killer is Dead doesn’t disappoint.
-I won’t spoil anything related to the main narrative, but you’ll be battling against an enraged spoof of Thomas the Tank Engine and a possessed Alice in an Alice in Wonderland, M.C.
+You'll be facing the same standard enemies across all of the missions.
+The best fights in Grasshopper games are typically the bosses, and Killer is Dead doesn't disappoint.
+I won't spoil anything related to the main narrative, but you'll be battling against an enraged spoof of Thomas the Tank Engine and a possessed Alice in an Alice in Wonderland, M.C.
 Escher cross-over environment.
 The bosses are the epitome of creativity and uniqueness and the primary reason I keep playing Grasshopper games.
-Collecting various gems and crystals, you can upgrade Mondo’s health and blood meter, used to power the sub-weapons and flashy executions, as well as learn new skills.
+Collecting various gems and crystals, you can upgrade Mondo's health and blood meter, used to power the sub-weapons and flashy executions, as well as learn new skills.

 Simply Put

 The technical issues throughout Killer Is Dead are hard to ignore, and the optional Gigolo missions are completely unnecessary, but the focus on evading and countering keeps the combat feeling fresh and a step above other hack-and-slash action titles.
 Not overly long, beating the 12 episodes took a shade over five hours.
-That is not counting the time spent afterwards completing the various challenge missions and costume unlockables.
+That is not counting the time spent afterward completing the various challenge missions and costume unlockables.

 Note: Killer is Dead was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.